siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

                   -DgroupId=org.wso2.extension.siddhi.store
                   -Dversion=1.0.0-SNAPSHOT

-* Then the system will pop-up the following message to enter the store type
+2. Enter the required execution name in the message that pops up as shown in the example below.

-          eg:- Define value for property 'storeType': RDBMS
+          Define value for property 'storeType': RDBMS

-* Finally confirm all property values are correct or not by typing Y or press Enter, else type N.
+3. To confirm that all property values are correct, type `Y` in the console.
+If not, press `N`.

 ## Configuring and Monitoring Siddhi Applications